-- 2 Overcome your fears, programmer!
+- 2 Get over your fears, programmer!

-Fear of news and change
+Fear of news and changes

 Fear of not being able to learn new things

 As I said, changes are the bread and butter, and the fear that the programmer truly causes is not being able to understand and not be able to learn new things, and worse still: that these changes we have to apply yes or yes because: they are required in the work, the client asks for things that require such changes, etc, etc. When a programmer already has a certain position in a company, or is considered "advanced", or is simply a good programmer, what fear can derive from this ?:

 Programming generates many doubts and confusion ...
 One of the fears of a programmer is having to ask another person to teach us because we do not understand.
 What will they say about you for that?
 What does someone who probably occupies a lower "position" than yours in the company have to teach you?
 Uff, God, the boss is going to replace me!

 Fear that the client will not accept your work

 One as a programmer can kill himself doing a job for which they can pay us very well, but it turns out that after sleepless nights, entire weeks working ALL DAY, the client whimsically asks for a change that requires making the ENTIRE PROJECT from scratch.
 Or just tell you: "I didn't like it, I don't want it," and not just the customers, even worse if it's your boss and you're in an important position at their company.